Swallows Nest Types and Nesting Habits

 What is a fledgling?
 Learn the five stages of a baby bird’s life.

 Swallow Nest Boxes and Structures

-Many of our swallows are undoubtedly more common today than they were when the pilgrims landed.
+Many of our swallows are undoubtedly more common today than they once were.
 The cave swallow is just one example.
 Barn swallows and cliff swallows also build their nests under bridges, as well as in and on barns and other structures, so now they thrive in areas where they would have had no natural place to nest.

-Tree swallows, violet-green swallows and purple martins all readily take to nesting boxes.
+Tree swallows, violet-green swallows and purple martins all readily take to birdhouses.
 Even bank swallows and northern rough-winged swallows take advantage of new artificial dirt banks, such as at road cuts and gravel pits.
-Attract more nesting birds with better birdhouses.

 Although their nesting habits differ, members of the swallow family lead similar lives in most other ways.
 All of them feed on flying insects.
 Some other songbirds do, too, of course, but those others usually fly out from a perch to catch a single insect and then land again.
 Swallows may stay on the wing for hours in seemingly effortless flight, traveling far and wide to find swarms of small insects.

 When insects disappear in cold weather, swallows migrate to warmer climates.
 Some, like cliff swallows and purple martins, fly all the way to South America’s Amazon basin.
 Tree swallows may stay through the season in the southern U.S., because they can survive on berries when cold weather shuts down insect activity.